Tips to roast a bird

 – Roast the bird upside down!
 The breasts don’t dry out if they are on the bottom.

--Lastly, add some potatoes or carrots or onions the roast to caramelize all the juices.
+-Lastly, add some potatoes or carrots, or onions to the roast to caramelize all the juices.
 350°F is a good temperature, uncovered.
 Remember to let it rest before carving.

 Do have any more tips to get the perfect roast?